ycj28c/scribble/_posts/2017-07-06-redis-bgsave-troubleshoot.md

 -------------------------
 Increased the redis memory to 15G about 1 month ago, every 3 week will do a flushall and warmup cache (warmup cache means manually insert lots of redis key value by spring cache).
 Yesterday suddenly the redis is getting slow, a lot of connection exception.

-The redis latency is very bad, maximum lik 7000, avg 25
+The redis latency is very bad, maximum is 7000, avg 25
 ```bash
 /usr/local/bin/redis-cli -h localhost -p 6389 --latency
 ```